5afagy/5afagmy.github.io/_posts/2023-3-18-Bypass_Login_win11.md

 ![image](https://user-images.githubusercontent.com/115117722/228718592-9b691645-c236-4433-b1bb-e3f71beebb93.png)

-At this point, type the following commands to make backup of your existing Accessibility Manager tool (Utilman.exe), and replace Utilman.exe with cmd.exe.

 Type the following command to move from the X:Sources folder to the root folder of your Windows 11 installation and press Enter: